richardvenneman/appsignal-docs/source/api/graphs.html.markdown

 | ex_rate | exception rate (percentage of exceptions from count) |
 | pct | 90 percentile (for slow requests only) |

-If you want an action and exception, concat the strings with `:|:` as a separator
+If you want an action and exception, concatenate the strings with `:|:` as a separator

-so `BlogPostsController#show` with `Mongoid::RecordNotFound` becomes:
+So `BlogPostsController#show` with `Mongoid::RecordNotFound` becomes:
 `BlogPostsController-hash-show:|:Mongoid::RecordNotFound"`